 Prices for listings start from £25 and cover:

-Bookings and ideally listing/advert copy are needed by Monday 30 November 2015.
+Bookings and listing/advert copy are needed by 30 November 2016.
+Connect the TMSA Office to note your interest and for more details.